hdsu-bioquant/sincellTE_2022/04_plotting.md

 dat.num = dat %>% select(where(is.numeric))
 ```

-We now compute th pairwise correlation between the columns.
+We now compute the pairwise correlation between the columns.
 We have previously used the `cor` function to compute the correlation between 2 vectors.
 However, this is an 'intelligent' function.
-Is instead of giving 2 vectors as entries, we give a numerical matrix, the function will understand that we want to compute all pariwise correlation values!
+If instead of giving 2 vectors as entries, we give a numerical matrix, the function will understand that we want to compute all pairiwise correlation values!

 ```r